 This college level course prepares students to take the AP examination in Literature and Composition in May of their senior year.
 Students who elect this course should have a passion for this subject matter.
 Students will study novels, short stories, drama, and poetry in depth and will spend a great deal of time on close textual analysis.
 Students will further develop critical analysis skills through close examination of all genres.
 Students will be expected to maintain a rigorous reading load and to continue the intensive writing of junior AP Language and Composition.
-Students will read literary works selected from among the following choices: Othello, 1984, The Awakening, The Things They Carried, Paradise Lost, Canterbury Tales, Dubliners, The Importance of Being Earnest, Their Eyes Were Watching God, As I Lay Dying, A Streetcar Named Desire, and The Sun Also Rises.
-Students will work extensively on a poetry unit, will write a college-level research paper, and draft their college essay.
+Students will read literary works selected from among the following choices: Othello, 1984, The Awakening, The Things They Carried, Paradise Lost, Canterbury Tales, Dubliners, The Importance of Being Earnest, Their Eyes Were Watching God, One Flew over the Cuckoo's Nest, A Streetcar Named Desire, and The Sun Also Rises.
+Students will also work extensively on a poetry unit.
 Students will be expected to share actively their analysis through presentations, essays, and projects.
 Students should anticipate the workload of an entry-level college course.

 It is an expectation that every student enrolled in this course takes the national AP exam in May.
 The College Board charges a fee for each exam which is updated annually.
 The exam fee is the responsibility of the student.
+If there is a financial need families should consult with the AP Coordinator.